MkAlkawari/gen-ai-moe-challenge/README.md

 ## 3. AWS Services Used

+- **Amazon Bedrock**: Powers AI-driven functionalities for the Speaking section by analyzing spoken responses and assists in evaluating exam results, providing accurate feedback based on natural language understanding.
 - **Amazon S3**: Stores user-uploaded content, such as audio responses and images.
 - **AWS Lambda**: Handles serverless computing, executing code for backend processing.
 - **Amazon DynamoDB**: NoSQL database used for storing user data and test scores.